Dizlen/Website/index.md

 # Welcome

 Hey, welcome to my website!
 My name is Joseph Pollard, I'm 25 years old and currently live in Paris.
-Currently working with Voodoo.io creating advertisments for all of their games.
+Currently working with Voodoo creating advertisments for all of their games.
 Feel free to take a look at my portfolio and blog pages!

 <p>&nbsp;</p>